robsyme/cegma-docker/README.md

     docker pull robsyme/cegma-docker

+Once you have the docker image, you can run cegma.
+Let's say I have some data at /path/to/data/assembly.fasta.
+I can run cegma on these data with the commands

+    cd /path/to/data
+    docker run -v `pwd`:`pwd` -w `pwd` robsyme/cegma:v2.5 cegma -g scaffolds.fasta

+If you're on ubuntu 14.04 and don't have docker, you can install it with the incantation

+    sudo apt-get install docker.io
+    sudo ln -sf /usr/bin/docker.io /usr/local/bin/docker

+If you're not on Ubuntu 14.04, the Docker people [have you covered](https://www.docker.io/gettingstarted/#h_installation).

-Alternatively, you can simply take the Dockerfile from this repo and build it yourself
+Maybe you don't like the way I've set up the container (no worries, I understand).
+If so, you can simply take the Dockerfile from this repo, make changes and build it yourself

     wget https://github.com/robsyme/cegma-docker/archive/v2.5.tar.gz
     tar -xzvf v2.5.tar.gz
     cd cegma-docker-2.5
-    docker build -t cegma:v2.5 .
+    env editor Dockerfile # Make changes to your heart's content docker build -t cegma:v2.5 .
     docker run -it cegma:v2.5 bash

-Once you have the docker image, you can run cegma.
-Let's say I have some data at /path/to/data/assembly.fasta.
-I can run cegma on these data with the command

-    docker run -t -i -v /path/to/data:/data robsyme/cegma:v2.5 bash

-and then run cegma

-    cegma -g /data/assembly.fasta -o /data/cegmatest